Nishkama Karma: Nishkama Karma in the workplace

-Nishkama Karma in Bhagavad Gita
+Nishkama Karma in the Bhagavad Gita

 Nishkama Karma has an important role in the Bhagavad Gita, the central text of Mahabharata, where Krishna advocates 'Nishkama Karma Yoga' (the Yoga of Selfless Action) as the ideal path to realize the Truth.
 Allocated work done without expectations, motives, or thinking about its outcomes tends to purify one's mind and gradually makes an individual fit to see the value of reason and the benefits of renouncing the work itself.
-These concepts are vividly described in the following verses:
+These concepts are described in the following verses: